 - BTEC National Diploma in Business Studies Bolton College (1984)

-- Exploring Creative Ways of Building on Young People's Resillience, (Oldham, 2009)
+- Exploring Creative Ways of Building on Young People's Resilience, (Oldham, 2009) 6 hours

 - 3rd EMDR Autumn Workshops & Conference.
 6 hours (Durham, 2011)

 - Emotional Freedom Technique Tania A Prince Associates (EFT) Levels I & II (Manchester, 2011) 12 hours

 - Body Image Disturbance in Eating Disorders & the Application of EMDR in Treatment.
 Pam Virdi, (Birmingham, 2011) 6 hours

 - ‘Dissociation, Trauma and Time-Travelling or Living and Working with Dissociative Identity Disorder’ (Preston 2011) 6 hours

 - EMDR Accreditation Group (Chorley, 2010) 24 hours

 - Hypnosis for Easybirthing (Manchester, 2012) over two days, 12 hours

 - Person Centred Encounter Weekend, (Kendal, 2012) 20 hours